 Is There Any Meat?

 “I don’t mean to be pushy,” she said.
 “All the canned stuff is great and we appreciate it, but is there any meat?
 We’ve got a houseful of kids, and there’s no meat.”
-This particular food pantry had no freezer or fridge at the time, so no, there was no meat – only the usual canned and packaged foods you’d expect.
+This particular food pantry had no freezer or fridge at the time, so no, there was no fresh meat – only the usual canned and packaged foods you’d expect.

-I’d certainly want it if I was in her shoes.
 And that’s exactly why we offer it.

 Of course, some of you are bound to note that this is something of a first-world response to hunger.
-That the day may be coming when the displaced or food-insecure in America will be grateful for that sustaining bowl of plain rice or beans offered in other parts of the world.
+That the day may be coming when the food-insecure in America will be grateful for that sustaining bowl of plain rice or beans offered in other parts of the world.

 And you’re absolutely right.
 But we’re not there yet, are we?
 Not quite.